rcorcoranadams/Final_Project/README.md

 from shapely.geometry import Point, Polygon, MultiPolygon from shapely import wkt
 ```
 Importing data to Google Drive helps when working with Google Colab.
+I created a GIS folder within my Google Drive that stores all of my geospatial data.
+Within that folder I have a folder called 'final_project' that functions as a working folder for my ouputs.
 ```python
 # import files from Drive
 from google.colab import drive